Jarrome/NSLF-OL/README.md

 1. Add data
 2. Currently we only support visualization after training.
 But I'm on it.
 I will find a time to realize on train visualization!

+## Acknowledgement
+This project is on top of [Di-Fusion](https://github.com/huangjh-pub/di-fusion) from Jiahui Huang, [torch-ngp](https://github.com/ashawkey/torch-ngp) from Jiaxiang Tang.
+We thank for the open release of those contribution.

 ## Citation
 If you find this code or paper helpful, please cite:
 ```bibtex